Schweigi/lockbox/README.md

 Nevertheless, there are still some TODOs:
 - Show a 404 error page to inform the user and guide him to a valid page.
+- Show a error message if the file is bigger than 10MB.
+Currently no error is shown.
 - Show a nice error page/message in case the data storage is not reachable or there is another internal error.
 - Use a CDN like CloudFlare to display an "offline" message in case Lockbox is completely unreachable.